-I bought an inexpensive cable knit hat from Forever 21 a year ago and it’s one of my must-have essentials.
+I bought an inexpensive cable knit hat from Amazon and it’s one of my must-have essentials.
 It’s made a massive difference when I feel cold and I highly suggest you don’t forget to bring one on your trip.

 For more hat options, take a look at this.
 I like grey winter accessories as they match with everything!